djdinnebeil/aie7_journey/01_Prompt Engineering and Prototyping Best Practices/activities.md

 Coherence / Tone / Precision

 **System Performance Evaluation**:
-At first, the system's performance was only satisfactory.
-When greater context was provided, the system was precise and had a straightforward tone.
+Initially, the system's performance was only satisfactory.
+With additional context and a more tailored developer message, the tone and precision improved noticeably.
+**Strengths:** Adaptability with more context.
+**Weaknesses:** Initial vagueness.

 ---